ChengHsiangLu/Myofibroblast/README.md

 #### Make the first dendrogram

 Make a dendrogram to visualize the relationships among samples in the RBarretTNFATGFB dataset based on their gene expression profiles.
+To downgrade the effect of potential expression outliers in the dendrogram and compute a more robust sample clustering:

 1. I generates a random selection of 1,000 genes from the TPM data matrix.
 2. Calculates the pairwise distances between the selected genes.